Technoblade: Reactions and tributes

-The announcement of his death became the top trending video on YouTube later that day.
+The announcement of his death became the top trending video on YouTube later that day and became a trending topic on Twitter.
 It remained on the trending tab for several days and surpassed 30 million views in the first 24 hours.
-By the end of August 2022, it had been viewed over 80 million times and liked over 8 million times, becoming the most viewed and most liked video on Technoblade's channel.
-The video was recognized as the most watched video on YouTube in 2022, with 87 million views.
-Technoblade posthumously reached fifteen million subscribers in August 2022.
+By the end of August 2022, it had been viewed over 80 million times and liked over 8 million times, making it the most viewed and liked video on Technoblade's channel.
+The video was recognized as the top trending video on YouTube in 2022, with 87 million views.

 YouTubers such as Dream and other members of the Dream SMP expressed their condolences, support, and admiration for him online.
 Simon Collins-Laflamme, the co-founder of Hypixel, and business magnate Elon Musk expressed similar feelings.
 YouTube tweeted its condolences to his family, friends, and fans following the release of the video.
-The official Minecraft Twitter account also tweeted its condolences, and the Sarcoma Foundation of America sent its support to the family by creating a special tribute on their website.
-Polygon described Technoblade as "one of Minecraft's most celebrated personalities".
+The official Minecraft Twitter account also tweeted its condolences, and the Sarcoma Foundation of America displayed a bespoke tribute on their website.
+Polygon described Technoblade as "one of Minecraft's most celebrated personalities."

 In an interview with The New York Times, Don Pireso, Hypixel's lead administrator, stated that Technoblade's family would not be providing any further comments regarding his death beyond what they were comfortable sharing in the video.
-The Hypixel team also established a digital space in its Minecraft server where fans could use the in-game book and quill item to write one-page messages until August 2022.
-Over 377,000 messages were printed across 22 volumes, which were delivered to Technoblade's family by Hypixel Studios CEO Noxy, alongside a volume of fan-made artwork, a fan-made oil painting of Technoblade, and a Technoblade-themed cosplay headpiece, all created in memory of Technoblade.
+The Hypixel team also established a digital space on its Minecraft server where fans could use the in-game book and quill item to write one-page messages until August 2022.
+Over 377,000 messages were printed across 22 volumes, which were delivered to Technoblade's family by Hypixel Studios CEO Noxy in November 2022, alongside a volume of fan-made artwork, a fan-made oil painting of Technoblade, and a Technoblade-themed cosplay headpiece.

+On September 28, 2022, the Sarcoma Foundation of America presented the SFA Courage Award to Technoblade's family to honor Technoblade's "strength and perseverance in [his] sarcoma diagnosis."

+A Technoblade artwork appeared in the July 2023 r/place subreddit experiment.

+In June 2024, Richard Davidson of Sarcoma UK estimated that about £1 million ($1.26 million as of July 2024) had been raised to spread awareness of sarcoma since Technoblade's death.

+In official Minecraft media

 On July 2, 2022, Mojang Studios added a tribute to Technoblade in the launcher image of Minecraft: Java Edition.
 The modified image added a crown to a pig, in reference to Technoblade's in-game Minecraft skin and channel branding.
 The tribute was removed one month later when the image was replaced to promote Minecraft's Wild Update.
-After fans had suggested the addition, Mojang added a new splash text—"Technoblade never dies!"—to the Minecraft main menu.
-In an email to The New York Times, Mojang Studios wrote that Technoblade "became synonymous with a source of good".
+After fans had suggested the addition, Mojang added a new splash text—"Technoblade never dies!"—to the Minecraft title screen.
+In an email to The New York Times, Mojang Studios wrote that Technoblade "became synonymous with a source of good."

+Technoblade is referenced in the 2025 film A Minecraft Movie as a pig wearing a crown, which Steve (portrayed by Jack Black) describes as "a legend."